zenna/Lens.jl/README.md

 end
 ```

 The algorithm details don't matter; what's important is the `lens`.
 Lenses are created in one of two forms.
-The first form, as used in bubblesort, is as follows:
+The first form, as used on line 7, is as follows:

 ```julia
 lens(lensname::Symbol, x, y, ...)